ethyca/fides/docs/fides/docs/development/testing.md

 # Testing

----

-Fidesctl loves tests!
+Fides loves tests!
 There are a few important reasons to write tests:

 - **Make sure your code works**